-Internet access to MyMathLab is essential to this course.
+Internet access to MasteringAstronomy is essential to this course.
 Your courseID is found in the Student Registration Information file on D2L > Content > General Information.
-A graphing calculator is required (TI-83 or TI-84, Texas Instruments TI-84

-Plus Graphing Calculator recommended.
-If you have a TI-83 calculator, you will not need to purchase the TI-84).
-Free tutoring resources are available at the Academic Success Center and at SMARTHINKING (access through NFC.edu > Current Students > Learning Resources).
-Optional download of free versions of FireFox, Chrome, QuickTime or ShockWavePlayer may be required.
+A basic scientific calculator is required (no cell phones please!).
+Free tutoring resources are available at the Academic Success Center and at SMARTHINKING (access through NFC website).
+Optional download of free versions of Stellarium, FireFox, Chrome, QuickTime or ShockWavePlayer may be required.